Pricing ASICs for Cryptocurrency Mining: Theoretical Results

-In the above expression, all factors are known and can be calculated at time $\finalturn-1$. \end{corollary} The \hyperlink{proof:single-opportunity-value}{proof} is given in Section~\ref{section:proofs}.
+In the above, all factors can be calculated at time $\finalturn-1$. \end{restatable} We provide a proof in \cref{sec:Proofs}.
 It consists of using the return of the portfolio together with its values at turns $\finalturn-1$ and $\finalturn$ to extract the value of the opportunity at $\finalturn-1$.

-For the sake of completeness, let us revisit the scenario in Example~\ref{example:a-simple-example} and derive the \emph{correct} price for the opportunity, as implied by Corollary~\ref{corollary:single-opportunity-value}.